wchan2/docker-cassandra/README.md

 ## A Docker Container for Cassandra

 A Docker container for a C*.
-The current version is installs Cassandra 2.1.4.
+The current version installs Cassandra 2.1.4.

 ### Building the image